Bladder Neck Suspension

 During your surgery:

-Your surgeon will make an incision in your vagina.
+- Your surgeon will make an incision in your vagina.
 Another incision may be made in your lower abdomen.
-He will put stitches around your bladder to hold it up against your abdominal wall.
+He or she will put stitches around your bladder to hold it up against your abdominal wall.
 This helps prevent urine from leaking when you strain.
-Your surgeon will close the incision with stitches.
-Gauze bandages with medical cream may be put in your vagina.
-This helps healing and decreases the chance of infection.

 After your surgery: